blackducksoftware/blackduck-alert/deployment/helm/synopsys-alert/README.md

   ```

 ##### Using On-Premise Database
-- A persistent volume must be created first for the Postgres database
+- A persistent volume must be created first for the Postgres database if a dynamic provisioner not being used
 - A persistent volume claim must be created in the same namespace as the Alert deployment for Postgres and bound to the persistent volume for Postgres
 - Configure Postgres to use the volume claim